msearle5/xygos/docs/dungeon.rst

 Your character will enter a maze of interconnecting staircases and finally arrive somewhere on the first level of the dungeon.
-Each level of the dungeon is fifty feet high (thus dungeon level "Lev 1" is often called "50 ft"), and is divided into (large) rectangular regions (several times larger than the screen) by permanent rock.
+Each level of the dungeon is fifty meters high (thus dungeon level "Lev 1" is often called "50 m"), and is divided into (large) rectangular regions (several times larger than the screen) by permanent rock.
 Once you leave a level by a staircase, you will never again find your way back to that region of that level, but there are an infinite number of other regions at that same "depth" that you